Other Recurrences ![]()

 Balore returns in Dawn of Sorrow (and then again in Portrait of Ruin, ripped by the developers directly from the previous Dawn of Sorrow) to again intimidate.
 The more compressed and yet still fearsome Balore will this time use a single arm, which it will always keep in motion.
 Using its overmuscled limb, Balore will strike in two ways: Either by crashing its fast into the ground, in an attempt to smash grounded prey, or by throwing toward the ceiling a vicious uppercut should the hero be at the time airborne.
 Though, they don't for nothing describe Balore as "having a fear-inducing gaze," which is more terrifying when you actually see it.
 That is, Balore will at any point fire from its exposed eye a devastating expanding laser, which can strike multiple times for a possible one-shot kill.

-Castlevania: Curse of
+Castlevania: Legacy of

 Darkness